 Megan Rapinoe, Soccer

 Not only is Megan Rapinoe the vocal, emotional leader of the U.S. Women’s National Team off the field, she remains one of the best players in the world on it as well.
-With 58 goals and 69 assists in 174 career matches with Team USA, Rapinoe is the creative catalyst in attack for the defending FIFA Women’s World Cup champions.
-Along with her talented strike partners — Alex Morgan, Tobin Heath and Christen Press are all in contention to make the team as well — Rapinoe will look to power the USWNT far past the Olympic quarterfinal round where it exited in disappointing fashion at Rio 2016.
+With 59 goals and 69 assists in 177 career matches with Team USA, Rapinoe is the creative catalyst in attack for the defending FIFA Women’s World Cup champions.
+Along with her talented strike partners — Alex Morgan, Tobin Heath and Christen Press were all named to the team as well — Rapinoe will look to power the USWNT far past the Olympic quarterfinal round where it exited in disappointing fashion at Rio 2016.

 Rose Lavelle, Soccer

 The U.S. Women’s National Team’s breakout star at the 2019 FIFA Women’s World Cup, Rose Lavelle is now firmly entrenched as one of the most important players for Vlatko Andonovski’s Team USA squad.
 Lavelle is a constant goal and assist threat from midfield.
 She enters her first Olympic Games at 26 years old and looking to further a rapidly growing legacy.